-My kids are always begging to do science experiments (AKA completely destroy the kitchen), so I wanted to come up with three involving color and density that they hadn’t seen before (you can only do so many erupting volcanos).
-They loved ’em and cleanup was (relatively) easy.
+My kids are always begging to do science experiments (AKA completely destroy the kitchen), so I wanted to come up with three involving color and density that they hadn’t seen before.
+You can only do so many erupting volcanoes!
+These three experiments were a big hit with the kids – and I love them because they require minimal supplies, and cleanup was (relatively) easy.

 1. Rainbow Density